Silver sulfadiazine

-Silver sulfadiazine, sold under the brand Silvadene among others, is a topical antibiotic used in partial thickness and full thickness burns to prevent infection.
-Tentative evidence has found other antibiotics to be more effective, and therefore it is no longer generally recommended for second-degree (partial-thickness) burns, but is still widely used to protect third-degree (full-thickness) burns.
+Silver sulfadiazine, sold under the brand Silvadene among others, is a topical antibiotic used in partial thickness (second-degree) and full thickness (third-degree) burns to prevent infection.
+Tentative evidence has found other antibiotics to be more effective, and therefore it is no longer generally recommended for second-degree burns, but is still widely used to protect third-degree burns.

 Common side effects include itching and pain at the site of use.
 Other side effects include low white blood cell levels, allergic reactions, bluish grey discoloration of the skin, red blood cell breakdown, or liver inflammation.
 Caution should be used in those allergic to other sulfonamides.
 It should not be used in pregnant women who are close to delivery.
 It is not recommended for use in children less than two months of age.

 Silver sulfadiazine was first described in 1943 as the precipitate formed from reacting sodium sulfadiazine with silver nitrate in water, and rediscovered in the 1960s as a topical treatment for burns.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2022, it was the 279th most commonly prescribed medication in the United States, with more than 700,000 prescriptions.